 What Guest Historians Can Expect

 Each guest historian agrees to have a 60-minute conversation about their book, documentary editing project, history project, or historic site with host Liz Covart.
-The conversation will take place via a telephone call.
-Each guest agrees to participate in a quiet room on a landline telephone.
+The conversation will take place via a Google Chrome-based app called SquadCast.
+Each guest agrees to participate in a quiet room and use the provided headset during the interview.

 A few days before a scheduled conversation, Liz sends her guest an email with the biographical information she will use to introduce them to the Ben Franklin’s World audience and questions she will use to guide their conversation.
 This e-mail provides guests with the opportunity to prepare their points.
 Depending on the course of the conversation, Liz may depart from the question sheet to ask follow-up questions based on information from her guests.